Remembrance and Commemoration

 Metropolitan Washington, DC

 This year, we have been invited to a co-hosted reception by the Belgium Ambassador Dirk Wouters and Luxembourg Ambassador, Ms. Sylvie Lucas, at the Luxembourg Embassy, on Wednesday, December 13, from 6:30 – 8:30 PM.
-See pdf pages for the complete schedule.
+See pdf pages for the complete details and schedule, but you must register online to meet the deadline of Nov 28.

 December 16 is Saturday and this happens to be the same day as the Wreaths Across America (WAA) Day.
 Since this event started in 1992, it has never occurred on December 16.
 Because no vehicles will be permitted in Arlington National Cemetery on December 16, we will be holding our wreath laying ceremonies on Friday, December 15.